JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7987 days**.

-And here is a just a random fact -  **Approximately 55% of movies released are Rated R**.
+And here is a just a random fact -  **Keeping Warm With an Axe, is the title of a real how-to book.
+Click Here For More Details**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)